liyimengwork/liveTranslation_openai-whisper/README.md

 For more information, contact me at [willTheNightFox@gmail.com](mailto:willTheNightFox@gmail.com).

 ## Acknowledgments
-Special thanks to the OpenAI team for the Whisper and GPT-4 models.
+Special thanks to the OpenAI team for the GPT-4 model and text-to-speech capabilities, and to Groq for their lightning-fast transcription API.

 ## Feedback and Feature Requests
 Your feedback is invaluable to us.
 If you have any suggestions or would like to request new features, please feel free to open an issue on GitHub or submit a pull request.
 We're always looking to improve and your contributions are greatly appreciated!